Cory Brandon

 Cory Brandon (born October 5, 1987) is an American former professional football offensive tackle.
 He signed with the Tampa Bay Buccaneers as an undrafted free agent in 2011.
 He played college football at Oklahoma.
 Brandon was also member of the Spokane Shock, Chicago Bears, Arizona Cardinals, Seattle Seahawks, BC Lions, Tampa Bay Storm, and Calgary Stampeders.

 Early life

 He was a first-team all-state after his senior season and also earned all-area and all-district honors after his junior season at Corsicana high school.

 College career

 He played College football at Oklahoma.
 He played 13 games and started 7 of them his Junior season.

 Professional career

 Tampa Bay Buccaneers

-On July 27, 2011, he signed with the Tampa Bay Buccaneers as an undrafted free agent.
-On September 4, 2011, he was released.
+On July 27, 2011, Brandon signed with the Tampa Bay Buccaneers as an undrafted free agent.
+On September 4, he was released by the Buccaneers.

 Spokane Shock

 Brandon played for the Spokane Shock during the 2012 Arena Football League season.

 Chicago Bears

 On June 18, 2012, Brandon signed with the Chicago Bears.
-On August 31, 2012, he was released on the day of roster cuts.
-On September 1, 2012, he was signed to the practice squad.
+On August 31, he was released as a part of roster cuts.
+The following day, Brandon was re-signed to the team's practice squad.
 On September 10, he was released from the practice squad.
-On October 17, 2012, he was re-signed to the practice squad.
-On December 17, 2012, he was promoted to the active roster from the practice squad after the team placed defensive tackle Matt Toeaina on Injured Reserve.
+On October 17, Brandon was re-signed to the practice squad.
+On December 17, he was promoted to the active roster after the team placed defensive tackle Matt Toeaina on injured reserve.